alexyz/vrscan/readme.md

 * vr.ui.ScanJF - Swing UI to display polygon rom data in 3d
 * vr.ui.BinJF - Swing UI to display any rom contents as a 2d image
-* vr.Main2627 - command line program to render 3d images to a png file

 todo: everything